philippinespire/pire_lcwgs_data_processing/README.md

 ```
 ---
 ## Workflow steps
 The lcWGS is still under active development, even after 4 years!
-Much of the documentation is therefore outdated or can feel very overwhelming.
+Much of the documentation is therefore outdated and/or can feel very overwhelming.
 In this section you will find the latest recommendations on how to run the workflow.

 ### 1. Data pre-processing
 This step is no longer necessary, unless you are running MitoZ.